subnetsRU/namecoin/ns4chain/logs/README.md

-Logs dir if debug is enabled, see config file.
+Logs dir if debug is enabled, see dns_serv_options.js file.